Photo from Unsplash

 Evening

 Our spiritual privileges are of the highest order.
-“Among princes” is the place of select society.
-“Truly our fellowship is with the Father, and with His Son Jesus Christ.”
-Speak of select society—there is none like this!
-“We are a chosen generation, a peculiar people, a royal priesthood.”
-“We are come unto the general assembly and church of the first-born, whose names are written in heaven.”
-The saints have courtly audience—princes have admittance to royalty—when common people must stand afar off.
-The child of God has free access to the inner courts of heaven.
-“For through Him we both have access by one Spirit unto the Father.”
-“Let us come boldly,” says the apostle, “to the throne of the heavenly grace.”
+“Among princes” is where we belong.
+“Truly, our fellowship is with the Father, and with His Son, Jesus Christ.”
+Talk about exclusive society—there’s none like this!
+“We are a chosen generation, a royal priesthood, a holy nation, a people for God’s own possession.”
+“We have come to the general assembly and the church of the firstborn, whose names are written in heaven.”
+The saints have royal access—princes may enter where ordinary people cannot.
+The child of God has free entry into the inner courts of heaven.
+“Through Him, we have access by one Spirit to the Father.”
+“Let us, therefore, come boldly to the throne of grace.”

-Among princes there is abundant wealth but what is the wealth of princes compared with the riches of believers? for “all things are yours, and you are Christ’s, and Christ is God’s.”
-“He who spared not His own Son but delivered Him up for us all, how shall He not with Him also freely give us all things?”
+Among princes, there is wealth, but what are earthly riches compared to the treasures of believers?
+“All things are yours, and you are Christ’s, and Christ is God’s.”
+“He who did not spare His own Son, but gave Him up for us all—how will He not also, along with Him, graciously give us all things?”

-Princes have special power.
-A prince of heaven’s empire has great influence—he wields a scepter in his own domain; he sits upon Jesus’ throne, for “He has made us kings and priests unto God, and we shall reign forever and ever.”
-We reign over the united kingdom of time and eternity.
+Princes possess great power.
+As heirs of heaven’s kingdom, we wield spiritual authority.
+We sit on Christ’s throne, for “He has made us kings and priests to God, and we will reign forever and ever.”
+We reign over time and eternity alike.

-Princes, again, have special honor.
-We may look down upon all earth-born dignity from the eminence upon which grace has placed us.
-For what is human grandeur compared to this, “He has raised us up together, and made us sit together in heavenly places in Christ Jesus!”
-We share the honor of Christ, and compared with this, earthly splendors are not worth a thought.
-Communion with Jesus is a richer gem than ever glittered in imperial diadem.
-Union with the Lord is a coronet of beauty, outshining all the blaze of imperial pomp!
+Princes also enjoy special honor.
+We can look down on earthly grandeur from the high place grace has given us.
+For what is worldly dignity compared to this?
+“He has raised us up together and made us sit together in heavenly places in Christ Jesus!”
+We share Christ’s honor, and earthly splendor fades in comparison.
+Communion with Jesus is a jewel more precious than any imperial crown.
+Union with the Lord is a crown of glory far surpassing all the pomp of this world.

 Morning and Evening - July 26